Thanks for your kind words, Jennifer.

 I have to say the result was very delicious, and quite comforting on a cold, windy day.
 I’m sure I will make Hutspot again and again

 While reading this book I couldn’t help but think of my mom cooking for my sister and me.
 To this day, I still think she makes the best chicken soup ever.
-And though my mother was no Julia Child (too short) and no Martha Stewart (she’s never been to prison – well, not as far as I know of), she made sure her kids got a decent meal while growing up.
+And though my mother was no Julia Child (too short) and no Martha Stewart (she’s never been to prison – well, not as far as I know), she made sure her kids got a decent meal while growing up.
 Though my sugar mint cookies should be declared a national treasure, I was inspired to make a favorite since childhood that my mother taught me- the classic chocolate chip cookie.
 Delicious!!

-Interspersed throughout Audrey Hepburn are handwritten notes on gardening, food and actual photos showing index cards with various recipes written on them.
+Interspersed throughout Audrey Hepburn are handwritten notes on gardening, food and actual photos of index cards with various recipes written on them.
 Remember when we used to have little boxes filled with index cards of recipes?

-Audrey Hepburn at Home is a nearly-perfect book, one that only celebrates Audrey Hepburn as the multi-faceted woman she was, but also one that celebrates the two greatest gifts we can give to our families, our friends, our communities and our world as a whole- our love and our labor.
+Audrey Hepburn at Home is a nearly-perfect book, one that not only celebrates Audrey Hepburn as the multi-faceted woman she was, but also one that celebrates the two greatest gifts we can give to our families, our friends, our communities and our world as a whole- our love and our labor.

 On this mother’s day I would like to dedicate this post to my mother and my sister, Julie.
-I would also like to dedicate this post to two non-moms, my foodie friends Nora and Kristine who inspired me to trust myself more in the kitchen.
+I would also like to dedicate this post to two non-moms, my foodie friends Nora and Elaine who inspired me to trust myself more in the kitchen.

 “The best thing to hold onto in life is each other.” ― Audrey Hepburn